Vegan Cream Cheese Frosting

-- After frosting, store the cakes in the fridge for the best texture.
+- After frosting, store the cakes in the fridge.

-This recipe will frost ~8 cupcakes (depending on wether you’re piping or spreading it) or the centre and top of two 8″ cakes.
+This recipe will frost ~12 cupcakes (depending on whether you’re piping or spreading it) or a 3-layer 7-inch cake.

 For larger layer cakes that might need it spread up the sides, simply double the recipe.